 The Group's Smart VM Business is conducted through the Group's wholly-owned subsidiary, APE Smart Commerce Limited and its subsidiary, Xianfeng Zhitesco E-Commerce (Zhuhai Hengqin) Co.
 Ltd. in Zhuhai, the GBA to undertake such opportunities.
-For the Year, the Group has installed 40 VMs of various types in Macau SAR, and 2 coffee VMs in Zhuhai, the GBA.
-Since our Smart VM Business was newly established, FY2021 has been a start-up, testing phase for the Group.
-For the Year, the Smart VM Business generated a revenue of approximately HK\$0.15 million, and a gross loss of approximately HK\$0.07 million.
-Total capital expenditures on VMs totalled approximately HK\$1.86 million.
+For the Year, the Group has installed 38 VMs and 18 CMs VMs of various types in Macau SAR, the GBA.
+For the Year, the Smart VM Business generated a revenue of approximately HK\$2.3 million, and a gross profit of approximately HK\$0.3 million.
+Total capital expenditures on VMs totalled approximately HK\$2.8 million.